-A fuel cell is a device which produces electric energy, through a chemical reaction.
+A fuel cell is a device that produces electric energy, through a chemical reaction.

-- Fuel cells use a positively charged ion (Hydrogen) and an oxidising agent (oxygen).
+- Fuel cells use a positively charged ion (Hydrogen) and an oxidizing agent (oxygen).

 - There are many types of fuel cells, but they all consist of a cathode, an anode, and an electrolyte that allows positively charged (hydrogen) ions to move between the two sides of the fuel cell.

 - They differ from batteries as they (fuel cells) require the continuous supply of fuel.

 - Both batteries and fuel cells produce direct current (D.C).

 The working of this fuel cell involved the passing of hydrogen and oxygen into a concentrated solution of sodium hydroxide via carbon electrodes.
 The cell reaction can be written as follows:

 Cathode Reaction: O2 + 2H2O + 4e– → 4OH–

 Anode Reaction: 2H2 + 4OH– → 4H2O + 4e–